-The Hartnell College Accreditation Council is a standing governance committee of the Academic Senate, charged with ongoing attention to accreditation, monitoring of Accreditation Standards and reporting.
+The Hartnell College Accreditation Council is a standing governance committee of the Academic Senate, charged with ongoing attention to accreditation, monitoring of accreditation standards and reporting.
 The council, composed of representatives from faculty, administration, staff, and students, meets regularly throughout the academic year.
-The Council is led by a faculty co-chair and the District's Accreditation Liaison Officer.
+The Council is led by a faculty co-chair and the district's Accreditation Liaison Officer.

-While council membership has varied since 2019, Co-Chairs David Beymer and Vice President of Academic Affairs Dr. Cathryn Wilkinson have provided stable leadership to the Council throughout this report preparation period, June 2019 - December 2022.
+While council membership has varied since 2019, Co-Chairs David Beymer and Vice President of Academic Affairs Cathryn Wilkinson have provided stable leadership to the Council throughout this report preparation period, June 2019 - December 2022.
 The structures in place have served to consistently monitor and report on accreditation status, although the superintendent/president role and numerous cabinet roles in this district experienced high turnover during the reporting period.
 In June 2019, the Council received the notice of Full Reaffirmation of Accreditation.
 In Fall 2019, the Council identified writers and assigned leads for each component of the 2023 Midterm Report.
 A team of seventeen writers across all constituents of campus developed actionable goals and a project timeline.
-Names of council members and assignments for writers are included as a part of this narrative.

 The Council studied ACCJC guidance and sample reports and began collecting evidence for the two recommendations and three Quality Focus Essays in November 2019.
 Minutes reflecting periodic updates and guidance from the Council on each of the reported areas are filed in the Evidence folder.
 In Spring 2022, the Council began reviewing drafts for the report.
-A completed draft was circulated through the District's governance councils in Fall 2022 for input and revision, before submitting to the Board of Trustees for review and approval in January 2023.
-The approved Midterm report as submitted to ACCJC will be posted on the District's Accreditation web page in March 2023.
+A completed draft was circulated through the district's governance councils in Fall 2022 for input and revision, before submitting to the Board of Trustees for review and approval in January 2023.
+The approved Midterm report as submitted to ACCJC will be posted on the district's Accreditation web page in February 2023.